aldwinhermanudin/coap-broker/readme.md

 PACKAGE CONTENTS
 ================

 This directory contains the source code of coap-broker.
-The misc directory contains experimental codes used during development stage,a library dependencies used by the coap-broker, testing script to load test the coap-broker, raspberry pi startup script to configure the raspberry pi, and previous work of related project.
+The misc directory contains experimental codes used during development stage, library dependencies used by the coap-broker, testing script to do load test on coap-broker, raspberry pi startup script to configure the raspberry pi, and previous work of related project.

 ADDITIONAL INFORMATION